knimitz/windowmanager-service/doc/ApplicationGuide.md

 The window manager is configured with the *layers.json* configuration file, by default it is searched in `${AFM_APP_INSTALL_DIR}/etc/layers.json`.
-Note, that the WM will not run unless this configuration is found and valid.
+Note, that the window manager will use default configuration unless this configuration is found.

 A sample configuration is provided with the window manager implementation, this sample is installed to ${AFM_APP_INSTALL_DIR}/etc/layers.json.

+Note:
+Currently, window manager doesn't block the application displaying because "Fallback" is set by default.
+If the "Fallback" is not set in layers.json, window manager blocks the application displaying.
+In such a situation, you have to add your role(application name) at "role" in layers.json.

 <div id="Configuration\ Items"></div>